documentcloud/help_center/_help/publishing_embedding.md

 4. Select the date you'd like the document to be made public in the dialog box and click **"Save"**.
 5. Your document will now automatically have its display setting changed to "public" at that date and time.

-<p style="background:#c2e5db;padding:0.9em;border-radius:4px;"><b>NOTE:</b> DocumentCloud syncs to the local time on your computer.
-For example, if your computer is set in Eastern Standard Time, whatever publication date and time you select will also by default be in Eastern Standard Time.</p>
+<b>NOTE:</b> DocumentCloud syncs to the local time on your computer.
+For example, if your computer is set in Eastern Standard Time, whatever publication date and time you select will also by default be in Eastern Standard Time.

 ## Linking to a Document, Page, or Note